-Here’s how your scores (either FICO or VantageScore) could impact your financial options:
+Here’s how your scores (either FICO or VantageScore) could affect your financial options.

 You might not be able to get approved for a loan or unsecured credit card at all.
 If a lender or issuer does approve an application, it likely won’t offer the best terms or lowest possible interest rate.

-You are more likely to get approved for financial products and may be able to shop around and compare options between different lenders.
-However, you still might not get the best terms.
+You’re more likely to get approved for financial products and may be able to shop around and compare options among different lenders.
+But you still might not get the best terms.

 A lender could deny an application for another reason, such as having a high debt-to-income ratio, but those with top credit scores likely won’t have their applications denied because of their credit scores.